iiasa/Condor_run_R/configuring.md

 Default value: `"output.RData"`

-Name of output file as produced by a job on the execute point.
+Name of output file as produced by a job on the execution point.
 Will be renamed with [`LABEL`](#label) and cluster/job numbers to avoid name collisions when transferred back to the submit machine.

 ## `Condor_run.R`-specific optional configuration parameters